raspberrypilearning/morse-code-virtual-radio/worksheet.md

 ## What is Morse Code?

 Invented by Samuel Morse in 1836, Morse Code is a method for sending and receiving text messages using short and long beeps.
-Conventionally, a short beep is called a *dot* and a long one is a *dash* (also known as a *dit* and a *dah*).
+Conventionally, a short beep is called a **dot** and a long one is a **dash** (also known, respectively, as a **dit** and a **dah**).
 Every letter of the alphabet has a unique sequence of dots and dashes.

 If you look at the chart below, the letter **A** is beep beeeeeep and the letter **B** is beeeeeep beep beep beep.